 - A. Provide a suitable method for the rapid drainage of surface water from the area where each animal is kept. - B. Animals shall have protection from the elements and weather conditions suitable for the age, species, and physical condition of the animal so as to maintain the animal in a good state of health and includes a shaded area.
 For the purpose of this section, the existence of a pet door access into a structure may not be deemed as sufficient shelter if it does not allow the animal from protection of the elements and weather conditions. - C. Shelter for animals shall include one or more of the following: - 1.
 A pethouse that is an enclosed structure with a roof and appropriate dimensions for the breed and size of the animal.
-The pethouse shall have dry, clean bedding when the outdoor temperature is or is predicted to drop below 50 degrees Fahrenheit;

-2. A structure, including but not limited to, a garage, barn, or shed that is sufficiently insulated and ventilated to protect the animal from exposure temperatures below 50 degrees Fahrenheit or above 85 degrees Fahrenheit or, if not sufficiently insulated and ventilated, contains a pethouse as provided in paragraph 1. of this section that is accessible to the animal;

-3. The interior height of such structure is six inches or more in excess of the height of the animal as measured from the floor to the apex of its shoulders while in a standing position, and the width and depth are six inches or more in excess of the length of the animal as measured from the end of its nose to the base of its tail.
+The pethouse shall have dry, clean bedding when the outdoor temperature is or is predicted to drop below 50 degrees Fahrenheit; - 2.
+A structure, including but not limited to, a garage, barn, or shed that is sufficiently insulated and ventilated to protect the animal from exposure temperatures below 50 degrees Fahrenheit or above 85 degrees Fahrenheit or, if not sufficiently insulated and ventilated, contains a pethouse as provided in paragraph 1. of this section that is accessible to the animal; - 3.
+The interior height of such structure is six inches or more in excess of the height of the animal as measured from the floor to the apex of its shoulders while in a standing position, and the width and depth are six inches or more in excess of the length of the animal as measured from the end of its nose to the base of its tail.

-- D. In addition to providing adequate shelter as outlined in in subsection C., animals shall be provided shade by means of other structures, trees, or awnings, when the temperature is expected to rise above 85 degrees Fahrenheit to protect the animal from direct sunlight that is likely to cause overheating or discomfort.
-When the temperature is expected to rise above 105 degrees Fahrenheit, additional mechanisms appropriate for the animal species, including but not limited to, misters, swamp coolers or air conditioning, must be provided to allow the animal to cool down the body temperature and prevent overheating. - E. After considering the ambient temperature, provide each animal with a sufficient amount of food and water necessary to sustain it in a healthy condition at that temperature.
+D. In addition to providing adequate shelter as outlined in in subsection C., animals shall be provided shade by means of other structures, trees, or awnings, when the temperature is expected to rise above 85 degrees Fahrenheit to protect the animal from direct sunlight that is likely to cause overheating or discomfort.
+When the temperature is expected to rise above 105 degrees Fahrenheit, additional mechanisms appropriate for the animal species, including but not limited to, misters, swamp coolers or air conditioning, must be provided to allow the animal to cool down the body temperature and prevent overheating.

+Provide each animal with a sufficient amount of shelter to: